 Processing of the zinc-rich mineralization will be through a conventional crushing and grinding circuit followed by froth flotation, concentrate thickening and filtration.
 Metallurgical test work indicates a zinc concentrate grading 50% zinc can be produced from Zinc and Silver Zones with 92% of the zinc in the Zinc Zone recovered to the zinc concentrate (see news release of June 5, 2019), and 87% of the zinc in the Silver Zone recovered to the zinc concentrate.
 The lead concentrate is expected to grade 47% lead and average 3,140 g/t silver over the LOM.
-Based on preliminary metallurgical test work, 45% of the silver in the Zinc Zone is expected to report to the lead concentrate and be payable, while 40% of the silver is expected to report to the zinc concentrate is expected to a commercial lead concentrate.
-The lead) is expected to report as a credit to a commercial lead concentrate.
+Based on preliminary metallurgical test work, 45% of the silver in the Zinc Zone is expected to report to the lead concentrate and be payable, while 40% of the silver is expected to report to the zinc concentrate and not be payable.
+In the Silver Zone, 85% of the silver (and 85% of the lead) is expected to report as a credit to a commercial lead concentrate.
 The zinc concentrate is expected to be a marketable concentrate with no deleterious elements other than an iron penalty.
 Concentrate grade assumptions and recoveries for the principal metals in the Zinc and Silver Zones are summarized in Table 1-1 below.